satrapu/jdbc-with-docker/README.md

 ```

 This new service is based on a [MySQL client Docker image](https://hub.docker.com/r/activatedgeek/mysql-client/) which will execute a SQL command from time to time via a simple [shell script](https://github.com/satrapu/jdbc-with-docker/blob/dariusz-pasciak-wait-for-dependencies/docker-compose.yml#L20).
 The __check_db_connectivity__ and __app__ services will be run using separate Docker Compose commands to ensure the latter will start only after the former has ended its database connectivity check.

+ This solution was inspired by [this blog entry](https://8thlight.com/blog/dariusz-pasciak/2016/10/17/docker-compose-wait-for-dependencies.html) and it's available inside branch [dariusz-pasciak-wait-for-dependencies](https://github.com/satrapu/jdbc-with-docker/blob/dariusz-pasciak-wait-for-dependencies).
+ :exclamation: This solution works with Compose file version 2 and up.

 #### Setup
 * Clone this repo